Interview Series: Sensory Cinema: The Culture of Sound | Interviewer: Gökhan Çolak & Arzu Karaduman

 Your work operates at the intersection of philosophy, sound art, and media theory.
 What methodological shifts are necessary for film studies to fully integrate sound as a primary analytical category?

-In a sense, and referring to an earlier answer to one of your questions, we would need training to listen to the film’s preliminary experience, conjured in sound, and we would need courage and desire not to fold it always already into history and the familiar but to follow the uncertainty, the perpetual present of sound into the film’s unfamiliar materiality.
-To start to see film from its sound and thus from its indivisibility of which we are part.
-To become sonic subjects, human bodies with other human and more-than-human bodies, in a close relationality and responsibility, and write from there.
+In a sense, and referring to an answer to one of your earlier questions, we would need training to listen to the film’s preliminary experience, conjured in sound, and we would need the courage and desire not to fold it always already into history and the familiar but to follow the uncertainty, the perpetual present of sound into the film’s unfamiliarity: to start to see film from its sound and thus from its indivisibility of which we are part, and to become sonic subjects, human bodies with other human and more-than-human bodies, in a close relationality and responsibility, and write from there.
 This would not hinder criticality.
-A criticism often levied against sound for its lack of critical distance when it is not treated in a structuralist scheme.
-Instead, a sound theory of film could develop a more relevant and pressing criticality, of lived and heard relationships of a vibrational film practice.
-It could work from the motor-sensory-action of listening relationally and reciprocally, understood as an effort of generating rather than viewing the film.
-Thus, we would become vibrational bodies and write theory from our entanglement in the vibrational sphere of film.
-Always aware of the vulnerability and responsibility of the viewer as listener to what they see and hear and what finally they write about.
-The task would be to theorise from that entangled position understanding its responsibility and understanding that thus the rigour of this criticism would be legitimised by the body of the critique rather than canons and pre-existing contexts of how film is written about.
+A criticism is often levied against sound for its lack of critical distance when it is not treated in a structuralist scheme.
+Instead, a sound theory of film could develop a more relevant and pressing criticality, of the lived and heard relationships of a vibrational film practice.
+It could

 Photo: Texts + Talks | Salomé Voegelin